LeviJunior21/OmbroAmigo/README.md

 Use Expo-Cli:
 npm install -g expo-cli

-Ao clonar este repositorio use: npx expo install
+Ao clonar este repositorio use no diretorio do projeto: npx expo install

 Depois inicialize: